Newaluigi/KaamelottQuests/README.md

 </p>

 #### Contact & Team
-At the begining we wanted to create a race game but because of the lack of time we produced a space invaders-like.
-The background change, you have one life to succeed.
+At the end of the navbar there are two bonus page : the presentation of the knights of the SQL table with a little animation that reveal the social links of each and the contact page with a little cool sound effect
 <br />
 <p align="center">
 <img src='/src/assets/readme/game1.jpg' alt="screen game">